evanx/rquery/README.md

 - hashes: `hexists` `hset` `hincrby` `hget` `hlen` `hkeys` `hgetall`
 - other: `info` `keyspaces`

-Note that the `info` command is for the whole Redis instance, and so does not require a keyspace like the others.
+Note that the `keyspaces` and `info` command is for the whole Redis instance, and so does not require a keyspace like the others.

 ### Installation